RevCent/function-examples/README.md

 # Function Examples

-Code examples for RevCent Custom Functions: https://kb.revcent.com/en/integrations/functions
+Code examples for RevCent Functions: https://kb.revcent.com/en/integrations/functions

 Files are prefixed with the following: